Ilfracombe Lifeboat Station: Service awards

 The volunteer crews of the RNLI do not expect reward or recognition for their work, but the records include many rescues that have been recognised by letters, certificates and medals from the RNLI management.
 This list is just some of the most notable.

-On 13 November 1949 the Richard Silver Oliver was launched to assist the SS Monte Gurugu which had lost sinking near Morte Point after losing her rudder in a severe storm.
+On 13 November 1949, the Richard Silver Oliver (ON 794) was launched to assist the SS Monte Gurugu, which was sinking near Morte Point after losing her rudder in a severe storm.
 After pulling the casualty clear of the shore, the lifeboat took the 23 crew aboard and safely back to Ilfracombe.
 Coxswain Cecil Irwin was awarded an RNLI silver medal for his work.

 In a Force 8 gale on 9 September 1984, the Liberty was dragging her anchor just 50 yd from the shore when the Lloyds II reached her.
 The lifeboat's crew managed to get a line secured to the yacht and towed her into the harbour.
-A bronze medal was awarded to Coxswain David Clemence for his courage, leadership and seamanship.
+An RNLI bronze medal was awarded to Coxswain David Clemence for his courage, leadership and seamanship.